Belfast facts and figures

 There are over 73,000 individuals involved in early stage entrepreneurial activity in NI in 2018 (one in every 16 NI adults).

 |Sectors with high job growth expected up to 2026

 | Professional, scientific and technical

 | Finance and insurance

-- The three year survival rate of indigenous firms in Belfast is 55.3 per cent, higher than the UK average of 54.4 per cent (ERC, 2016).
+- The three year survival rate of indigenous firms in Belfast is 56.1 per cent.

 Key growth sectors

 We have world class capabilities in a number of key sectors: